Sunday 7th April was a busy day for lots of Dukeries MC members with the Lookout Stages at Melbourne and the Alan Healy Stages at Cadwell Park.

-Stephen and Kathy Booth (Escort Mk1) came 6th overall and were the highest placed 2-wheel drive car and winners of class 4.
+Stephen and Cathy Booth (Escort Mk1) came 6th overall and were the highest placed 2-wheel drive car and winners of class 4.
 Phil Gallagher/ Mick Gallagher (Escort Mk2) were 8th overall and won class 2 just ahead of Craig Stevens and Steven Moyses, also in a Mk2 Escort, who were second in the class 2 and 10th overall from a very low seeding. (improved 46 places!).
 Jonathan Lightbody (Subaru Impreza) finished 19th overall, again making big improvements in his seeding.

 Chris Langthorne / Rebecca Marshall (Escort Mk2) dropped a couple of valuable minutes on SS5 with a puncture but still finished 23rd overall.
 Antony Cowpe / David Simmons (Ford Sierra) had significant issues on SS2 and again on SS6 which resulted in stage maximums but at least they got to the finish and were classified.
 David Longfellow / Danny Ward (Subaru Impreza) were not so lucky and had to retired on Stage 7 with a broken rear diff.